seehuhn/jvproxy/README.rst

 - add more unit tests
 - optimise speed for concurrent access
 - add a mechanism for pruning the cache
-- try to handle HTTPS
+- try to handle tunneling of HTTPS
+- implement the http.RoundTripper interface for private caches

 REFERENCES
 ----------